xiuql/BDSIM4CEPC/manual/source/model_description.rst

 decapole
 ^^^^^^^^
-.. warning:: to be completed - not yet implemented
+.. warning:: To be completed - not yet implemented

 `decapole` defines a decapole magnet.
 The strength parameter `k4` is defined as :math:`k4 = 1/(B \rho)~dB^{4}_{y}~/~dx^{4}~[m^{-5}]`. `k43` specifies a skew decapole